billkie/saas-sprawl/docs/Architecture.md

-# Ziruna - Technical Architecture
+# Quacco - Technical Architecture

 ## System Architecture

 ### 1. Overview

-Ziruna is built using a modern, scalable web architecture following best practices for security, performance, and maintainability.
+Quacco is built using a modern, scalable web architecture following best practices for security, performance, and maintainability.
 This document outlines the technical architecture of the platform.

 ### 2. Technology Stack